pkyipab/Data-Handler/faq.md

 - Email messages other than the above format will not be answered

 ---
+**Question: What is the difference between data filtering and data transformation?
+Do we need to pick one from each?**

+`act2` `feature5`

+*Data filtering* is the task of reducing the content of noise or errors from measured process data. *Data transformation* is the process of converting data or information from one format to another.
+In feature 5, the first 2 operations are data filtering techniques and the last 2 operations are data transformation techniques.

+ **TWO types** of Data Filtering and Transformation from the table refer to:

+ - Implement 1 filtering and 1 transformation OR
+ - Implement 2 filtering technqiues OR
+ - Implement 2 transformation techniques

+---
+**Question: How many comparison operators in feature 5 - Filtering numeric data?**

+`act2` `feature 5`

+Comparison operators are (>, >=, ==, <=, <, !=).
+However, if you implement one, the rest is very easy to implement.
+We expect teams to implement all of the above comparison operators.

+---
 **Question: What to submit for the workload distribution in activity 1?**

 `act1`